Sumitds074/TestRepo/README.md

 Learnig target: Goal to learn how to commit
 Target status: Started today and making some progress I’m learning how to make commits step by step.
+Goal is to come back again in 7 days and check progress